 People who live here describe Port Orford as:

 (Source: Looking to the Future, 2006 City of Port Orford Comprehensive Planning Report)

 2CJ School District consists of two schools: Driftwood Elementary School located in Port Orford and Pacific High School located halfway between Port Orford and Langlois.

 Oregon has no general sales tax.

-Owners of real and business personal property, according to the assessed value of taxable residential, commercial, farm, industrial, utility and timber property.
+Owners of real and business personal property pay taxes according to the assessed value of taxable residential, commercial, farm, industrial, utility and timber property.

-County assessors use permanent rates set for all taxing districts in fiscal year 1997–98, when taxes were significantly reduced with a statewide average 17 percent cut in tax levies.
-Certain types of levies are outside this reduction.
-The tax rates cannot exceed $15 per $1,000 of real market value.
-For 1997–98, all property was valued by county assessors at 90 percent of the July 1, 1995, levels.
-For subsequent years, assessed values are limited to a 3 percent annual growth rate.
-Construction since July 1, 1995, is valued at the average rate of similar properties in the area.
+Tax rates are expressed as taxes owed per $1,000 of assessed property value.
+The Curry County Assessor uses permanent rates set for all taxing districts in fiscal year 1997–98, when taxes were significantly reduced by a citizen’s initiative and the corresponding Measure 50 passed by Oregon’s legislature.
+Starting in 1997–98, all property was valued by county assessors at 90 percent of July 1, 1995, levels.
+Since then, assessed values have been limited to a 3 percent annual growth rate.
+Since July 1, 1995, construction is valued at the average rate of similar properties in the area.

 Special exemptions, tax relief programs and deferrals are available.
-For more information contact the Curry County assessor’s office at 541–247–7011 x231.
+For more information contact the Curry County assessor’s office at 541-247-3294.

 Larger hospitals are located about 30 miles away in Gold Beach and Bandon.

 Bay Area Hospital is a larger regional hospital in Coos Bay.